 A Participant may withdraw from an Offering by signing and delivering to the Company's payroll office a written notice of withdrawal on a form provided by the Plan Administrator for such purpose.
 Such withdrawal may be elected at any time prior to the end of an Offering Period; provided, however, that if a Participant withdraws after the Purchase Date for a Purchase Period of an Offering, the withdrawal shall not affect Stock acquired by the Participant in the earlier Purchase Periods.
 Unless otherwise indicated, withdrawal from an Offering shall not result in a withdrawal from the Plan or any succeeding Offering therein.
-A Participant is prohibited from such Offering.
+A Participant is prohibited from again participating in the same Offering at any time upon withdrawal from such Offering.
 The Company may, from time to time, impose a requirement that the notice of withdrawal be on file with the Company's payroll office for a reasonable period prior to the effectiveness of the Participant's withdrawal.